bc-python-tool/orpyste/README.md

   * A block can be a container like the block `book`.
 This is for gathering different blocks.

-  * The block `general` stores key-value datas with the possibility to choose the seprataors. **Here we have used `=` but it is not an obligation.** You can also choose to allow or not multiple use of the same key.
+  * The block `general` stores key-value datas with the possibility to choose the separators. **Here we have used `=` but it is not an obligation.** You can also choose to allow or not multiple use of the same key.

   * The last kind of blocks is for a verbatim content.
-The last empty lines except are removed except if you use the magic comment `////` as we have done.
+The last empty lines are removed except if you use the magic comment `////` as we have done.
 In our example the block `resume` has a content made of `This book is an ode to the passing time...` followed by two empty lines.

 Reading the datas line by line